IBM Dividend Safety, Payout, Growth & Much More

 Personal Finance Investment Newsletter

-The longtime investment newsletter Personal Finance places a buy target on IBM stock at $140 per share.
+The longtime investment newsletter Personal Finance places a buy target on IBM stock at $140 per share or less.

 IBM Stock Price to Earnings Ratio

-The IBM stock price to projected 2019 earnings sits at about 10 times.
-To compare, the S&P 500 forward price to earnings ratio for 2019 is 16 times.
+The IBM stock price to 2019 earnings sits at about 11 times.
+This is a modest valuation.

-IBM is clearly trading at a discount to the market as a whole.
-This tells me that the investors making up the market do not believe in IBM’s growth potential.
-Otherwise, the collective minds of the market would be placing a higher value on the stock.
+It tells me that investors do not believe in IBM’s growth potential.
+Otherwise, the collective minds of the market would be placing a higher value on IBM stock.

 IBM Stock Dividend & Dogs of the Dow

 I won’t get into all of the specifics of the Dogs of the Dow stock-picking strategy.
 Suffice it to say that under this method, the Dow stocks with the highest dividend yields are deemed to be undervalued and ready for a rally.